KaliszICS/culminating-nyt-games-enthusiasts/src/main/java/logic/READMEfromfranklin.txt

 adplayer just reads from the .txt file mostly. i don't know how to code the gui to embed the video or make it redirect on click (or a skip ad button).

+i gotta move user file initialization from login to saveLoginInfo ljasdflghdgp9ehsgoiirwhjgoiersjg

 do i catch exception or specific exceptions based on the methods used in the try block? does it matter or can i just catch exceptions for all of them? i'm using instance variables for scanner/printwriter and calling on this.sc for the methods - does this work?

-i gotta move user file initialization from login to saveLoginInfo ljasdflghdgp9ehsgoiirwhjgoiersjg
+does it matter if we assign default values inside a constructor? can't we just do it outside the constructor?? does it matter at all actually